Gajendera7814/DSA_Preparation/README.md

 ## ⚙️ Sorting Algorithms
-- 🫧 Bubble Sort
+1. 🫧 Bubble Sort
-- 🎯 Selection Sort
+2. 🎯 Selection Sort
-- 🛠️ Insertion Sort
+3. 🛠️ Insertion Sort
-- 🧩 Merge Sort
+4. 🧩 Merge Sort
-- ⚡ Quick Sort
+5. ⚡ Quick Sort

+## 📊 Array Problems
+1. 🏆 Find the Largest Element from an Array
+2. 🥇 Find the Second Largest Element from an Array
+3. 🔍 Check if an Array is Sorted or Not
+4. 📂 Remove Duplicates In Place from a Sorted Array
+5. 🔄 Left Rotate the Array by One